- Undergraduate Program Description

 Students who received a score of 5 on the AP exam in their senior year of high school and wish to consider advanced placement may enroll in BIOL3040 in place of BIOL2000.
 Freshmen should enroll in BIOL2010 first semester (there is no AP substitution for BIOL2010), and take BIOL3040 in the second semester, if they wish to continue with the AP substitution for BIOL2000.
 The AP substitution does not reduce the total number of credits for the major; students will still need a total of 30 credits in biology courses.

 Biology majors in the regular B.A. and B.S. programs are advised to enroll in BIOL2000 Molecules and Cells and BIOL2010 Ecology and Evolution their freshman year.
 Freshmen are also advised to enroll in CHEM1109/CHEM1110 General Chemistry (with corequisite Labs) and Calculus I or II, depending on their AP scores.
 First-term AP students should enroll in BIOL2010 Ecology and Evolution.
 Second term, students using the AP option will enroll directly in BIOL3040, or they can continue with the regular program by enrolling in BIOL2000 Molecules and Cells.
+Calculus need not be taken in the Freshman year.

-With Department approval, students may apply ONE course taken either abroad or during a summer session to their biology elective requirements.
+With Department approval, students may apply ONE course taken either abroad or during an off-campus summer session to their biology elective requirements.
 To be considered as a possible substitute for a biology elective, a course must be a second level course with published biology prerequisites and not be an introductory level course or a course intended for professional study or for non-biology majors.
 As an exception, students studying abroad for two full academic semesters may apply two courses taken abroad to the biology elective requirement.

 Research is a fundamental aspect of undergraduate training in the sciences, and the Biology Department actively encourages interested majors to take advantage of the undergraduate research programs that are available.
 There are two distinct options for engaging in research activity.